WhoIsCounting/WhoIsCountingIOSApp/Pods/AeroGearOAuth2/README.md

 ```
 Similar approach for configuration, here we want to login as Keycloak user, using ```login``` method we get some user information back in OpenIDClaim object.

+> **NOTE:**  The latest version of the library works with Keycloak 1.1.0.Final.
+Previous version of Keycloak 1.0.x will work except for the transparent refresh of tokens (ie: after access token expires you will have to go through grant process).

-### Build, test and play with aerogear-ios-jsonsz
+### Build, test and play with aerogear-ios-oauth2

 1. Clone this project

 2. Get the dependencies

-The project uses [cocoapods](http://cocoapods.org) 0.36.0 pre-release for handling its dependencies.
-As a pre-requisite, install [cocoapods pre-release](http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/) and then install the pod.
+The project uses [cocoapods](http://cocoapods.org) 0.36 release for handling its dependencies.
+As a pre-requisite, install [cocoapods](http://blog.cocoapods.org/CocoaPods-0.36/) and then install the pod.
 On the root directory of the project run:
 ```bash
 pod install
 ```